jonfast565/Localbox/README.md

 ### Run a node

-The default CLI values are developer-oriented (including a hard-coded default share path), so you'll usually want to pass at least one `--share`.
+You must configure at least one share, either via `--share` flags or a `config.toml`.

 ```bash
 cargo run -p localbox -- \